 The site is not known to benefit from any flood defences.
-Given the size and location of the site, it is unlikely the site could be used to implement strategic solutions to alleviate flood risk elsewhere in the Great Ouse catchment given the land requirement that any strategic storage solution would require.
+Given the size and location of the site, it is possible the site could be used to implement strategic solutions to alleviate flood risk in the urban areas downstream; development should consider the feasibility of including any strategic storation solution, depending on the land available.